 We were hungry since the last three days, Shah Mohammad (our host) cooked some rice and potatoes as fast as he could to feed us.
 We removed our shoes and they washed our blood-soaked feet.
 As the house was too small to host us all, Shah Mohammad asked his friend Muhammad Yaqoob to host me and Yasin.
 We asked Shah to bring Mir Ahmed to us in the morning.
 Yaqoob’s family took great care of us.
-People gather around us and congratulated us for our hard earned freedom.
+People gather around us and congratulated us on our hard-earned freedom.

 On December 24, 1968, Shah Muhammad brought Mir Ahmed to us.
 The news of our arrival had spread far and wide already.
 People were coming to congratulate us.
-We now had to go to a checkpost, but didn’t have the strength to walk further.
+We now had to go to a checkpost but didn’t have the strength to walk any further.
 People of Azad Kashmir carried us on their backs and walked for at least 2 hours till we reached the checkpost.
 Here, a Subedaar welcomed us and offered tea.
 The news of our coming was then forwarded to his senior officers.
-I talked to a Force Commander who was stationed at another check point.
+I talked to a Force Commander who was stationed at another checkpost.
 He assured me that he will report our coming to his seniors too, and whenever a decision is taken we would be informed.
 I talked to the Subedaar for the next two hours while Mir Ahmed and Ghulam Yasin talked to the other soldiers.
 We were then taken to the Chinari Batallion Headquarters.
 By the time we reached there, it was snowing there as well.
 From there, we were directed towards Sawankhuch.
 The snow was almost 9-inch high by now.
 I thanked Allah for the weather that had remained almost constant during our crossover, had it been any different, we would have perished.

-Next day, we were served food in the military mess and while talking to a few officers, one of the GCOs (General Officer Commanding) of FIU (Federal Intelligence Unit) came inside the camp and started questioning us.
+The next day, we were served food in the military mess and while talking to a few officers, one of the GCOs (General Officer Commanding) of FIU (Federal Intelligence Unit) came inside the camp and started questioning us.
 The military doctors took great care of us nonetheless.
 It had been ages since I had shaved or even washed my face with warm water.
-Next day, the GCO returned with a jeep and took us to Muzaffarabad.
+A day after that, the GCO returned with a jeep and took us to Muzaffarabad.
 In Muzaffarabad, we were taken to The Black Fort and handed over to the 611 Field Investigation Unit.
 This is where our running which had started from our prison cell finished.
 This was our victory and the defeat of our enemy who was much more powerful than us, whose resources were infinite and who was always keeping an eye on the oppressed people.
 This victory gave birth to new hopes and dreams in my heart.
 It strengthened my belief and love for my nation.
 What more could a man who was on a death sentence wish for?
-I thought I would be going back to my family but my dreams were short lived.
+I thought I would be going back to my family but my dreams were short-lived.
 My experiences at the Black Fort shook me to the core and my mind started running.
 It became difficult to differentiate between my enemy and my ‘friend’.

 ... to be continued.